What it’s like to volunteer at Riding Beyond

 We need someone(s) with funding experience who can oversee and manage the funding and especially cultivate individual donors.
 This will eventually be a paid job.
 It requires developing contacts with individuals and organizations on a regular basis, keeping records of contacts and their status, and generally becoming an advocate for Riding Beyond with people across the Rogue Valley and beyond.

-A grant writer can help write grants now that we can qualify for grants, having been delivering services for 4 years.
+A grant writer can help write grants now that we qualify with various funding sources, having been delivering services for over 4 years and attaining 501(c)3 nonprofit organization status.

-We do a crowd funding campaign, with the idea that a group of four folks can spread the intensive work that is required for about 8 weeks to have a successful campaign.
-Additionally, we have a Salons for Survivors campaign in October for Breast Cancer Awareness Month, and presentations throughout the year at various venues, including the Jackson County Horseman’s Ta Ta Trot Horse Show in October.
+We do a crowd funding campaign, with the idea that a group can spread the intensive work that is required for about 8 weeks to have a successful campaign.
+Additionally, we have a Salon event and are developing an Ashland merchant campaign for October Breast Cancer Awareness Month.
+Starting in 2017 we have a late January Film Festival which includes a silent auction.

 The program is seeking other horses to be made available by their owners for Riding Beyond one morning a week March through September in the Ashland area.
 Horses need to be about 14.2 hands, with strong backs, and a calm disposition in a variety of settings.
 Owners will be trained in how to prepare their horses for this work.
 Contact us for more information.